 "I didn't know what good my father saw in you," Claire amended solemnly, grasping her coffee mug firmly.
 "But I guess all I had to do was just open my eyes a little.
 Because now I can see some of the things my father likes about you."
 Not wanting to sound too heartfelt, she added this last cynical humor, "Even if I didn't, it wouldn't make much difference, anyways.
 You're going to conquer as Alpha tomorrow night, so…" Her attempt to wane the somberness of their conversation backfired, and it wasn't only to do with the weak, scoffing snigger she placed at the end of her poor joke.

 Luke was directly in front of her, keeping a good couple feet of distance between them; his eyes were fiercely determined now, fixated on her.
 Neither of them bothered to speak of the other obvious event that would transpire tomorrow night following Luke's ascension to Alpha Male.

 After countless, intolerable minutes of silence, Claire tensed when he finally took those few steps and closed the distance between them.
 Refraining from the impulse to incline her head upward, she only followed Luke with her eyes until he was so close, she could feel his breath on her forehead.
 He pressed his lips against the soft skin below her hairline in a prolonged, daringly tender gesture.

 "It'll be okay," was all he murmured to her before casually placing his empty mug by the sink and leaving the house.

 © Jordane M. Arnold

-Thanks to those who've stuck with this story so far! :D
+Thanks a million to those who've been sticking with this story so far! :D

 Little By Little - Blue Foundation